-The LASSI is a 10-scale, 80-item assessment of students' awareness about and use of learning and study strategies related to skill, will and self-regulation components of strategic learning.
+The LASSI is a 10-scale, 80-item computer assessment of students' awareness about and use of learning and study strategies related to skill, will and self-regulation components of strategic learning.

-The focus is on both covert and overt thoughts, behaviors, attitudes and beliefs that relate to successful learning and that can be altered through educational interventions.
+The focus is on both covert and overt thoughts, behaviors, attitudes and beliefs that relate to successful learning that can be altered through educational interventions.

 Research has repeatedly demonstrated that these factors contribute significantly to success in college and that they can be learned or enhanced through educational interventions such as learning and study skills courses.